Cris7777/MSiA423-Project-Repo/README.md

 **ML Metric**:

-- Predict player scores with MSE lower than 10.
+- Predict player scores with Mean Squared Error of  lower than 10.

 - Recommend

 **Business Metric**: